mirober/mathfly-site/gettingstarted.md

 If you haven\'t already, download and install the [LyX document processor](https://www.lyx.org/).

-1. Say `enable mathfly` to activate all of the commands you will need.
 2. Open LyX.
 Say `new file` to open a blank document.
 3. Say `math mode` to get into mathematics dictation mode.
 4. To enter the quadratic formula, say the following commands: